-Ravi Dubey Has Nailed It In Ranveer Singh’s Alauddin Khilji’s Look, Fans Can’t Stop Praising Him!
+Ravi Dubey Has Nailed It In Ranveer Singh’s Alauddin Khilji Look, Fans Can’t Stop Praising Him!

 - Khatron Ke Khiladi 8: Lopamudra, Rithvik & Nia Eliminated; Top Three Finalists Revealed

-After hosting singing reality show, Rising Star 2, the Jamai Raja actor Ravi Dubey will be seen hosting a game show, Sabse Smart Kaun on Star Plus.
+After hosting the singing reality show, Rising Star 2, the Jamai Raja actor Ravi Dubey will be seen hosting a game show, Sabse Smart Kaun on Star Plus.
 A couple of promos were released by the channel.
 In both the promos the actor is seen in a different avatar.

 But it was the second promo, in which Ravi was seen in Ranveer Singh's Alauddin Khilji's look (from Padmavat) that impressed the fans.
-For a moment, we thought it was Ranveer Sing!
+For a moment, we thought it was Ranveer Singh!
 Ravi's looks and expressions looks exactly the same as that of the Bollywood actor.

-Ravi Dubey In Raveer Singh’s Alauddin Khilji’s look
+Ravi Dubey In Raveer Singh’s Alauddin Khilji look

 Regarding his Khilji's look, Ravi told DNA, "This look was for the promo of Sabse Smart Kaun.
 The idea was to introduce India to the game in an entertaining manner.
 It was the network's idea to have iconic characters as the protagonists, who give a feel of the fact that in this unique game-show the answers at all times will be hidden within the questions, quite like the two promos."

-Ravi’s Make-Up Was Done By Same Artist Who Did Ranveer's Make-Up For Padmaavat
+Ravi’s Make-up Was Done By Same Artist Who Did Ranveer's Make-up For Padmaavat

 The actor further added, "The make-up was done by Preeti Sheel, the same artist who did Ranveer Singh's make-up for Padmaavat.I had a great time shooting and playing these characters."